rachichi/DH110/Assignments/A01/Assignment01.md

 ### Heuristic Evaluation

 #### 1. Visibility of System Status
-* Within the <i> My balance <i> section, the “Transaction is being processed…” notification is not automatically updated when complete.
+* Within the "My balance" section, the “Transaction is being processed…” notification is not automatically updated when complete.
 It is up to the user to reload the page to see any changes in status.  (?)

-* Similarly, within the <i> Retailers <i> section, the response from marking a store as “favorited” is not immediate and may lead to rapid, frustrated clicking from the user. (?)
+* Similarly, within the "Retailers" section, the response from marking a store as “favorited” is not immediate and may lead to rapid, frustrated clicking from the user. (?)

 <p align="center">
   <img src="../Images/search-query-2.PNG" alt="Search query no immediate results" width = "300px"/>
   <img src="../Images/search-query.png" alt="Search query irrelevant results" width = "300px"/>
 </p>

 > *Recommendation: Display continuous and immediate updates so users are always aware of current app status.
-Within the <i> My balance <i> section, this means automatic updating the page before users feel the need to manually reload.
-On the other hand, on the <i> Retailers <i> page, speed up feedback time in response to clicking the heart.*
+Within the "My balance" section, this means automatic updating the page before users feel the need to manually reload.
+On the other hand, on the "Retailers" page, speed up feedback time in response to clicking the heart.*

 * The structure of the app is not clear.
 Besides the home page, each individual section has no visible tie back to the previous. (?)